ypinhsuan/tp/docs/UserGuide.md

 For example:
 1. It is the end of the semester and time for you to grade your students overall class participation.
 You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

-1. You would like to find out if Alex has been participative throughout the semester and hence you type in the command `stats c\1 s\1` and press <kbd>Enter</kbd>.
+1. You would like to find out if Alex has been participating actively throughout the semester and hence you type in the command `stats c\1 s\1` and press <kbd>Enter</kbd>.

    ![Display_stats before](images/ugimages/DisplayStatsBefore.png)